MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 **For solution-aware cloud flows**
 1. Select the **Sharing controls for Solution-aware cloud flows** rule to open its configuration panel.
-2. Uncheck **Let people share solution-aware cloud flows**.
-This will disable all sharing for cloud flows in this environment group.
+2. Unmark the **Let people share solution-aware cloud flows** option.
+This turn off all sharing for cloud flows in this environment group.
 3. Select **Save**

 > [!NOTE]